Foot

 You should worry about foot and ankle pain if it is severe, limits walking, follows a significant injury, or does not settle as expected.
 You should also act sooner if the area is hot, red, increasingly swollen, unstable, or painful directly over bone rather than mainly through soft tissue.

 Seek urgent medical review if you suspect a fracture, dislocation, infection, or Achilles rupture.
-Healthdirect can also help Australians decide where to seek care if they are unsure, but severe injury, deformity, or urgent medical symptoms need prompt medical attention.
+Healthdirect ankle pain guidance can help Australians decide where to seek care if they are unsure, but severe injury, deformity, fever, or urgent medical symptoms need prompt medical attention.

 Foot and Ankle Pain Severity Guide